-Transcript of speech delivered by DPM Teo Chee Hean at the 70th Anniversary Thanksgiving Dinner of Trinity Theological College on 5 October 2018.
+Speech by DPM and Coordinating Minister for National Security, Teo Chee Hean, at the 70th Anniversary Thanksgiving Dinner of Trinity Theological College on 5 October 2018.

 “A Harmonious and United Singapore”